Mottie/github-reserved-names/README.md

 // [ "account", "apps", ..., "wiki", "windows" ]
 ```

-*NOTE* Also make sure to check that the username doesn't include invalid alphanumeric characters; such is the case for the url of a [private feed](./oddballs.md#private-feed).
+*NOTE*: Also make sure to check that the username doesn't include invalid alphanumeric characters; such is the case for the url of a [private feed](./oddballs.md#private-feed).

 ## API